hugetim/empathy-room/docs/index.md

 ### How is this different from other attempts to connect strangers online?

 You are matched only with people authorized to participate by NVC trainers.
-You will be able to block anyone you do not wish to be matched with again, with the option to contact the NVC trainer who authorized their participation.

-More generally, the guiding principles of Empathy Spot are geared toward fostering a community of trust:

-* **Focus**: Exclusive focus on giving and receiving empathy
+Empathy Spot also aims to foster trust through:

+* **Focus**: Nothing but empathy.
-* **Privacy**: No contact information is shared with other participants within the platform, and only communication directly related to empathy exchanges is allowed.
+* **Privacy**: Your contact information and identity is kept private, and only communication directly related to empathy exchanges is allowed.
-* **Transparency**: [Open source code](https://github.com/hugetim/empathyspot) and financial transparency, funded by free-will offerings (so far, $24 for the domain name) and lots of volunteer time.
+* **Transparency**: [Open source code](https://github.com/hugetim/empathyspot) and financial transparency, funded by free-will offerings (so far, $24 for the domain name and lots of volunteer time).

 ### Is Empathy Spot for me?